 1. ID900 is our report that shows your mapped numbers with the SBA chart of accounts and your financial numbers.

-You can run the report via SQL Reporting Services (SSRS) as needed AND we will send an email on the every Monday & Thursday of the new month until it has a chance to report on the closed period.
-This email will containing a link to the SSRS Report, a snapshot and excel doc of the first page:
+You can run the report via SQL Reporting Services (SSRS) as needed AND we will send an email every Monday & Thursday of the new month until GL periods are closed.
+Then email will send updated information through last closed period.
+This email will contain link to the SSRS Report, a snapshot and excel doc of the first page.

 Attached Excel File Sample: